How Much Does A Hot Tub Weigh?

-If you’re looking to install a hot tub in your home, you might want to know if the weight is going to be an issue.
+If you’re looking to install a hot tub in your home, there are multiple reasons that the weight could be an issue.

-As you can see, we’re talking about the weight of a filled hot tub vs. an empty one.
+As you can see, we’re talking about the weight of a filled hot tub vs. an empty one here.

 Maybe you foresee yourself moving within the next few years and you’re wondering if you’ll be able to take your hot tub with you when you’re ready.

 Well also cover the weight empty hot tub which you'll need to know for installation and transportation purposes.

 How Much Does An Empty Hot Tub Weigh?

 So we know that no two hot tubs are the same.
 Although come in a wide variety of shapes and sizes, we can typically estimate the overall average hot tub weight depending on the capacity.

 A small hot tub, one that holds anywhere from 2-3 people, will usually hover anywhere from 300-500 pounds.

 On the other hand, larger hot tubs, those that hold anywhere from 5-7 people, usually hover closer to 1000 pounds.

 Anything in the middle will usually hover around 700, as you could’ve guessed, hot tubs that are larger can easily weigh up to 1,500 pounds or more.